 Bring the life back to all metals

-Works excellent on chrome, stainless steel, billet, brass, copper and more
+Metal Boost works excellent on chrome, stainless steel, billet, brass, copper, and more

 Use by hand or machine

 It cleans as it polishes

 Metal Boost removes rust, discoloration, light scratches, and other metal defects

 Greenway’s Metal Boost is the perfect way to "bring back the life" to all metals.
 Metal Boost immediately restores all metals to a fantastic shine.
 Metal Boost cleans and polishes all metals in one easy step.
 You will be amazed how quickly Metal Boost removes rust, discoloration and restores metals to a near-new appearance.
 Metal Boost works quickly by hand or can be applied using a variety of buffing machines.

 Metal Boost quickly restores tarnished metal surfaces such as chrome, stainless steel, aluminum, billet, brass and copper, and many other metals.
 Promptly remove stains, oxidation, tar, water spots, and rust.